asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 Trying different values I came across another bug that apparently triggered an assertion, but it was whether a `slotmap` contans a key or not.
 So a fix for this first bug is needed before any procession.

-## Rethinking the need for `slotmap`
+## Rethinking the Need for `slotmap`

 Using a Rust crate for this functionality has a couple of pain points already:

 - I have mentioned this before, but `u64` Keys are *huge*.
 They are much larger than what is needed in this game.
 The amount of Groups the entire game cannot actually exceed 126.
 (If all Tiles were played and each Tile had its own Group, which is also impossible.)
 - Speed of access: the slotmaps are behind pointers and the Groups are behind pointers, and this is checked and accessed multiple times per move.
-- Compilation: while this set up works fine on my machine TM, compiling a shim Rust crate separately from the main Odin codebase is a bit more effort than what is usally needed.
+- Compilation: while this set up works fine on my machine <small>TM</small>, compiling a shim Rust crate separately from the main Odin codebase is a bit more effort than what is usally needed.
 If this were to be set up for users, I would need to include a build system.
 - WASM: Add to that, while `slotmap` itself can be compiled to WASM just fine, compiling two languages into one WASM module is .. not the easiest path forward.
 - Last but not least, undoing the Game state (somethign which is needed for engines) would be a *lot* easier if there were no pointers involved.